Kilam023/Kilam023.github.io/README.md

 ### Jekyll Themes

-My Pages site will use the layout and styles from the Jekyll theme I have selected in my [repository settings](https://github.com/Kilam023/Kilam023.github.io/settings).
+My Pages site will use the layout and styles from the Jekyll theme I have selected in my [repository settings].
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact